 ▲▲ San Miniato Church Sumptuous Renaissance chapel and sacristy showing scenes of St. Benedict.

 ▲ Climbing the Duomo's Dome Grand view into the cathedral, close-up of dome architecture, and, after 463 steps, a glorious city vista.
-(Long, slow lines — reserve ahead or get combo-ticket or Firenze Card.)
+(Reservations required.)

 ▲ Campanile Bell tower with views similar to Duomo's, 50 fewer steps, and shorter lines.

 ▲ Baptistery Bronze doors fit to be the gates of paradise.

 ▲ Piazza Santissima Annunziata Lovely square epitomizing Renaissance harmony, with Brunelleschi's Hospital of the Innocents, considered the first Renaissance building.

 ▲ Medici-Riccardi Palace Lorenzo the Magnificent's home, with fine art, frescoed ceilings, and Gozzoli's lovely Chapel of the Magi.

 ▲ Ponte Vecchio Famous bridge lined with gold and silver shops.